swtdew/Kickstarter-Analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date? most sucessful campaigns launched in May and June, Dec appears to be not a good launching period
+- What are two conclusions you can draw about the Outcomes based on Launch Date?
+Most sucessful campaigns launched in May and June, Dec appears to be not a good launching period
 - What can you conclude about the Outcomes based on Goals?
 Campaigns less than 5000 have a higher success rate
 - What are some limitations of this dataset?